💫 Reflections on Eternity & Technology

 The first two episodes of Humans On The Loop are out, with Richard Doyle and Benjamin Olsen.
 Tyson Yunkaporta is next, and another 25 weekly episodes are in the queue and I’m recording more this month.
 As far as “core curriculum for a wizard school in the age of magical technologies” goes, I’m pleased with the scope and variety of perspectives so far.
 You can see the roadmap for here.

 I’m going to start hosting monthly calls for patrons and to publish additional essays and reviews, and maybe even science fiction.
-The more I read, watch, and listen to for this project, the more inspired I am to — and I’m sure pop culture will provide plenty of fresh takes at the intersection of technology and wisdom.
+The more I read, watch, and listen to for this project, the more inspired I am to write more than I promised for my grants — and I’m sure pop culture will provide plenty of fresh takes at the intersection of technology and wisdom.

 The first community hangout of the new year will be on Saturday, 18 January at 2 pm Mountain Time (1 pm Pacific/4 pm Eastern).
 I’ll provide patrons with call details soon!
 Excited to be back in the saddle with everyone.
 Our COVID lockdown hangouts kind of saved my sanity and it’s important to have a space like this.